Stencyl/stencyl-engine/README.md

 ```

 That's it.
 Any time you modify the engine, run build-stencyl and then run a game from Stencyl.
 You
-don't have to restart Stencyl.
+don't have to restart Stencyl each time you build the engine.

-All build-stencyl does is copy your checked out code to your Stencyl install.
-No compiling happens,
-so you won't know if something went wrong until you run your game.
-For that reason, we recommend developing
-any larger changes standalone.

 Developing Standalone